What if sea creatures led the next breakthrough in materials science?

 An invitation to inspiration

-As Alon explained, cephalopods occupy a special role as catalysts for crossing boundaries in science, which is why Alon – along with co-editor Robyn Crook of San Francisco State University – put them at the centre of a special issue issue of iScience, titled 'Cephalopods: Inspired science'.
+Such profound potential is why Alon and co-editor Robyn Crook of San Francisco State University put these amazing creatures at the centre of a special issue of iScience — ‘Cephalopods: Inspired science’.

 “Cephalopods are unparalleled models because their biology touches so many scientific domains.
 From the neurophysiology behind their camouflage to the physical properties of their skin, these animals offer inspiration for both exploring fundamental processes and engineering exciting technologies,” he explained.

-Elsewhere, their neurology, their flexible arms and dexterous movement have driven progress in disciplines as diverse as, optics, robotics, and materials science.
+Elsewhere, celaphopod's neurology, flexible arms and dexterous movement have driven progress in disciplines as diverse as, optics, robotics, and materials science.

 Another study in the special issue involves cuttlefish and their ability to form false memories.
 Researchers explored how these animals remember past events and whether their memories, like ours, can be influenced by misleading information.